-In another complaint being considered by this Service, Carey summarised its understanding of the investment and its view on why it was acceptable to be held in the SIPP.
-And I've taken account of what it said about this:
+Carey summarised its understanding of the investment and its view on why it was acceptable to be held in the SIPP as follows:

 "The investment was an investment into overseas leasehold forestry where plots containing 8 year old teak trees can be purchased subject to a 49 year lease.
 The investor then has control over the plot to either 'do their own thing', harvest the plot themselves or most probably, rent the plot subject to a sub-lease to a harvest manager to maintain and harvest the trees.
 The investment objective was assuming the plot is sub-let to a harvest manager tenant, returns are predicated on a fixed rental of £500 p.a, per 0.1 hectare plus up to 2% of any harvest proceeds dependent on which harvest manager is selected.
 (Carey) was satisfied that the land could be fairly valued by appointing a qualified surveyor/land valuer experienced in valuing the type of land in question in that jurisdiction to obtain a current market value, though (Carey) could not arrange this without the express permission of the member purchasing the land as the cost of such a valuation would be at the cost of the member's pension scheme, and (Carey) do not have permission to order such a valuation as it is an execution only provider who does not have permission to provide advice or act in such a discretionary manner."